Shiny-Ladybug/florr-auto-afk/README.md

 If you want to boot this without an `Internet Connection`, try to set `skipUpdate` in `config.json` to `true`.

 ## Changelog

+* 2025-05-04

+  If you turn on SaveTrainableDataset in Settings > Advanced, program will save the dataset to `./train` folder, I'm welcomed to receive those datasets to improve the AFK model

 * 2025-04-26